-In line with KCSiE September 23 part 4 guidelines:
+In line with KCSiE part 4 guidelines:

-Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration.
-Suspension should not be an automatic response when an allegation is reported.
-All options to avoid suspension should be considered prior to taking that step and the Headteacher will seek the advice of the LADO, the Deputy CEO or Executive Director of Education and a member of the HR team in making this decision.
-Staff, parents, governors and trustees are reminded that publication of material that may lead to the identification of a staff member who is the subject of an allegation is prohibited by law.
-Publication includes verbal conversations or writing including content placed on social media sites.
+Suspension of the member of staff, excluding the Headteacher, against whom an allegation has been made, needs careful consideration, and the Headteacher will seek the advice of the LADO and an HR Consultant in making this decision.

-• The Trust Leader for Safeguarding & Attendance will be advised of all allegations (that meet the harm threshold) relating to staff with the exception of Headteachers and Executive Team.
+- Staff, parents and governors are reminded that publication of material that may lead to the identification of a teacher who is the subject of an allegation is prohibited by law.
+Publication includes verbal conversations or writing including content placed on social media sites. - Director of Safeguarding will be advised of all allegations (that meet the harm threshold) relating to staff with the exception of Headteachers and Executive Team.

-Organisations or Individuals using school premises.

-Schools and colleges may receive an allegation relating to an incident that happened when an individual or organisation was using their school premises for the purposes of running activities for children (for example community groups, sports associations, or service providers that run extra-curricular activities).
-As with any safeguarding allegation, schools and colleges should follow their own safeguarding policies and procedures, including informing the LADO.

-When dealing with an allegation against a member of staff, refer to Part 4 of KCSiE 23 for additional guidance.

-12.0 Physical Intervention
+12. Physical Intervention

-We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering themselves or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
-Such events should be recorded and signed by a witness.
+- We acknowledge that staff must only ever use physical intervention as a last resort, when a child is endangering him/herself or others, and that at all times it must be the minimal force necessary to prevent injury to another person.
+Such events should be recorded and signed by a witness. - Staff who are likely to need to use physical intervention will be appropriately trained.

-- Staff who are likely to need to use physical intervention will be appropriately trained. - We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundaries.
+- We understand that physical intervention of a nature which causes injury or distress to a child may be considered under child protection or disciplinary procedures. - We recognise that touch is appropriate in the context or working with children, and all staff have been given 'Safe Practice' guidance to ensure they are clear about their professional boundary.

-13.0 Confidentiality, Sharing Information and GDPR
+13. Confidentiality, Sharing Information and GDPR

-- All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence. - Staff should be proactive in sharing as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care. - Staff should only discuss concerns with the DSL, Headteacher/principal or Trust Executive Team (depending on who is the subject of the concern).
-That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis. - However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education (KCSiE 23) emphasises that any member of staff can contact children's social care if they are concerned about a child. - Child protection information will be stored and handled in line with the Data Protection Act 2018 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
+- All staff will understand that child protection issues warrant a high level of confidentiality, not only out of respect for the pupil and staff involved but also to ensure that information being released into the public domain does not compromise evidence. - Staff should be proactive in sharing as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to local authority children's social care. - Staff should only discuss concerns with the DSL, Headteacher/principal or chair of governors (depending on who is the subject of the concern).
+That person will then decide who else needs to have the information and they will disseminate it on a 'need-to-know' basis. - However, following a number of cases where senior leaders in school had failed to act upon concerns raised by staff, Keeping Children Safe in Education emphasises that any member of staff can contact children's social care if they are concerned about a child. - Child protection information will be stored and handled in line with the Data Protection Act 2018 6 and HM Government Information Sharing and Advice for practitioners providing safeguarding services to children, young people, parents and carers, July 2018.
 School will consider where appropriate information sharing prior to the child's formal transfer to their new setting, this could also include key staff from their new setting to be invited to meetings e.g. Child Protection, Core group or Team Around a Family (with consent of parents and professionals). - At the point a child formally transfers to their new setting, their safeguarding file will be transferred securely in line with GDPR expectations as soon as possible but within 5 working days.